tonypirate1121/idmtest/soapcall/soapcallgroovy/README_soapcallgrovvy.md

 # what can do
-This project can send soap call to the a soap client whos password just update.
+This project can send soap call to the a soap client when user password just update.

 # How to use
 Please put groovy file under openidm/script and json file under openidm/conf.